CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/crafting-skills/leatherworking.md

 - **Level 10: Journeyman Tanner** - Growing expertise in leatherworking and ability to create more complex items.
 Journeyman Tanners are recognized for their skill and may begin taking on apprentices.
 - **Level 15: Master Tanner** - Exceptional skill in leatherworking and ability to create advanced items.
 Master Tanners are highly respected and can teach advanced techniques.
 - **Level 18: Grand Master Tanner** - Legendary skill in leatherworking and ability to create masterwork items.
 Grand Masters can develop new techniques and teach advanced methods.
-- **Level 20: Artisan Legend** - Creation of legendary works and ability to influence the future of leatherworking.
-Artisan Legends can create masterpieces that combine multiple disciplines.
+- **Level 20: Legendary Artisan Tanner** - Creation of legendary works and ability to influence the future of leatherworking.
+Legendary Artisan Tanners can create masterpieces that combine multiple disciplines and may develop entirely new approaches to their craft.
+Their influence shapes the future of leatherworking itself.

 ## Level Bonuses
 | Level | Production Points | Abilities |